dgerabagi/aiascent-dev/flattened_repo.md

                             'the-new-creative-partnership-p1-img-15.webp',
                         ]}
                         imagePath="part-i-the-proof/section-2-the-origin/the-new-creative-partnership/prompt-1/"
-                        imagePrompt="A hyper-realistic, solarpunk cinematic image of a developer... sitting cross-legged on a vast, glowing digital floor... thoughtfully placing one of these blocks into a complex, half-finished digital structure..." imageSide="right"
+                        imagePrompt="A hyper-realistic, solarpunk cinematic image of a developer, the 'Citizen Architect,' sitting cross-legged on a vast, glowing digital floor, reminiscent of a child playing with blocks.
+In front of them is a large, disorganized pile of glowing, translucent 'digital legos,' each block representing a different piece of technology (some with subtle code snippets or tech logos visible within).
+The Architect is thoughtfully placing one of these blocks into a complex, half-finished digital structure—the 'aiascent.game.'
+In one hand, they hold a faint, holographic blueprint labeled 'VISION.'
+Assisting them are one or more ethereal, glowing AI companions, who are actively sorting through the disorganized pile, finding the perfect 'lego' piece, and bringing it to the Architect's hand just as they need it.
+The scene is a seamless, intuitive dance between the human's architectural vision and the AI's tireless, organizational power.
+The lighting is dramatic, with the primary glow coming from the digital floor and the blocks, creating a futuristic and wondrous atmosphere." imageSide="right"
                     />
                 </div>